 PHF1 (PHD Finger Protein 1) is a Protein Coding gene.
-Diseases associated with PHF1 include heart sarcoma and endometrial stromal tumor.
-Among its related pathways are Chromatin organization and Gene Expression.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and methylated histone binding.
-An important paralog of this gene is PHF19.
+Diseases associated with PHF1 include X-Ray Sensitivity and Endometrial Stromal Sarcoma.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and methylated histone binding.
+An important paralog of this gene is MTF2.

 UniProtKB/Swiss-Prot for PHF1 Gene